App Install Script Short Name

-#1 Updated by bigfoot65 about 8 years ago
+#1 Updated by bigfoot65 over 8 years ago

 Looks like this could be primarily an issue with the new server feature in the installer.
 It seems that if the short name and service do not match, it only works if you do not use the server parameters.

 For example, if I leave the server as munin-node with no specifics for any OS, it's fine.